EnCiv/civil-server/README.md

 window.socket.emit('socketlogger', loggingEvent)
 ```

-an api function can have any number of parameters, it can also have a call-back as it's final parameter.
+an api function can have any number of parameters, it can also have a call-back as its final parameter.

 # Routes Directory

-Each file in the directory represents an extension to the express server object- which can be this.app.use(...) this.app.get(...) or this.app.push(...)
+Each file in the directory represents an extension to the express server object - which can be this.app.use(...) this.app.get(...) or this.app.push(...)
 An example is the sign-in route that looks like this:

 ```